-- 4.1 The Council previously reviewed its Local Code of Corporate Governance in 2012 and has now developed an annual review process. - 4.2 Previous reviews suggested a high level of compliance with the guidelines although areas of improvement were identified and acted upon.
-These included the development of new guidance for benefit realisation and the development of a Customer Charter including a clear set of principles for Council staff.
-All national reports issued by relevant regulatory bodies are now submitted to the Senior Management Team and referred to the Scrutiny Committee where appropriate. - 4.3 In addition, the Council includes a Corporate Governance Statement in its Annual Report and Accounts.
+- 4.1 The Council previously reviewed its Local Code of Corporate Governance in 2014 and has now developed an annual review process. - 4.2 Previous reviews suggested a high level of compliance with the guidelines although areas of improvement were identified and acted upon.
+These included the development of a new Performance Report and a review of website publications..
+All national reports issued by relevant regulatory bodies are now submitted to the Council Management Team and referred to the Scrutiny Committee where appropriate. - 4.3 In addition, the Council includes an Annual Governance Statement in its Annual Report and Accounts.